fellag-aghiles/dog-cat-wild-animal-classifier/README.md

 # Description
-the architectuer of the model is, it use activation function and optimisation of, and it consiste of

 This project is a image classification pipeline built with PyTorch, It allows you to train a Convolutional Neural Network (CNN) from scratch, evaluate its performance, and use a simple GUI to classify new images interactively.